menu

 Demographics

-The per capita income in Helena in 2018 was $27,877, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $111,508 for a family of four.
+The per capita income in Helena in 2022 was $30,694, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $122,776 for a family of four.
+However, Helena contains both very wealthy and poor people as well.

 The most common language spoken in Helena is English.
 Other important languages spoken here include Polish and Italian.